kromate/Javascript-Algorithms-and-Data-Structure/README.md

 # Javascript-Algorithms-and-Data-Structure
-An introduction to Algorithms in Javascript
+An introduction to Data-Structures & Algorithms in Javascript